 Best time to travel: Autumn and Spring Season

-Manaslu conservation areas consisting of famous trekking, and tour routes, was established in 1998, covering a certain area of the Gorkha district.
-Numerous flower species (above 1000), birds (above 100), butterflies, mammals, and reptiles species are recorded in this region.
+Manaslu conservation areas consisting of famous trekking, and tour routes, were established in 1998, covering a certain area of the Gorkha district.
+Numerous flower species (above 1000), birds (above 100), butterflies, mammals, and reptile species are recorded in this region.
 Mainly mammals like musk deer, snow leopard, blue sheep, and Himalayan tahr, and frog species like Amolops Formosus, Ombrana Sikkimensis, Nanorana Liebigii, and Duttaphyrunus Himalayans are found.
-The presence of watercourses, glaciers, and mountains and diverse ecosystems in this region have contributed to popularize this area as the best travel destination, where we can see majestic views of mountains like Manasalu and many others, enjoy nature, and also we can explore the community culture around there.
+The presence of watercourses, glaciers, mountains, and diverse ecosystems in this region have contributed to popularizing this area as the best travel destination, where we can see majestic views of mountains like Manasalu and many others, enjoy nature, and also we can explore the community culture around there.

 Area: 2,179 sq.km